tirzagabriella/DatabaseFinalProject-SchoolManagementSystem/README.md

 6. Create the database tables for 'schooldb' database (user, attendance, announcement, assignment, submitted_assignment)
 7. Add the main admin account SuperAdmin, using the details above
 8. Run the app and login as SuperAdmin, you can later add dummy datas there.

-## Report
-(link will provided later)
-- I have also attached the pdf file of the report at the repo